 Excel datasets are used to keep records of information.
 Searching for information from large datasets can be time-consuming.
 Excel has some useful formulas to search and match queries to get accurate results.
-INDEX and MATCH are some of the most used ones that not only work for single criteria but also for multiple criteria.
-The article will explain 4 formulas to INDEX and MATCH with multiple criteria with suitable examples and proper explanations.
+INDEX and MATCH are some of the most used ones that work for both single and multiple criteria.
+The article will explain 3 formulas to use INDEX-MATCH with multiple criteria in Excel provided with proper explanations.

 Download Practice Workbook